codexgigassys/codex-backend/README.md

 ### Sample Process with Codex-Gigas

-You are able to get the metadata information of each of the files you’ve uploaded searching by the file hash (MD5, SHA-1, SHA-256) or any other attributes you already know of the files.
+You are able to get the metadata information of each of the files you’ve uploaded searching by the file hash (MD5, SHA1, SHA256) or any other attributes you already know of the files.
 To do this, go to the Process tab in the features panel and copy the hashes of the files you want the information from, and click on Process:

 ![img](doc/45-process-example.png?raw=true)

-If some of the hashes are not in Codex-Gigas, the legend “Not Found” will be shown, listing the missing file’s hashes.
+If some of the hashes are not found in Codex-Gigas, the legend “Not Found” will be shown, and the missing file’s hashes will be listed.
 Once you’ve processed the desired fields, you can search for them with the Search functionality.

 ### Massive Download with Codex-Gigas

-Codex-gigas let you download all existing files in the Codex’ database.
+Codex-gigas lets you download all existing files in the Codex’ database.
 To do this, go to the download tab in the features panel, copy the file(s) hash(es) you want to download, and click on the Download button.
 It will download a .zip file with the files present in the database.
 Once again, the password of the .zip file is “codex”.

 ![img](doc/46-process-example2.png?raw=true)